okba14/okba14/README.md

 - Build low-level libraries and performance-critical modules in **C / Assembly**.
 - Help design and benchmark server architectures for AI workloads (streaming, multi-model routing).
 - Mentor on binary exploitation, fuzzing, and vulnerability triage.

 ---

+## 😎 Developer Identity

+- 🧠 Thinks in **C** before coffee ☕
+- 💻 Builds neural networks with pure math
+- 🔒 Security is not a feature — it's a mindset
+- 🧬 Loves merging AI with low-level code

+---